-Rover/Evacuation Group Supervisor Potential Designates Field or Plant Personnel / Contract SME / First Responder or Local Authority Reports to Public Protection Public Protection Branch Director Forms / Tools 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log, Public Information Scripts Role Responsibilities The Rover and Evacuat • Coordinating and directing the activities of personnel within the Rover and Evacuation Group. and provide public safe • Assisting those who need evacuation assistance.
+Rover/Ev acuation Group Supervisor Potential Designates Field or Plant Personnel / Contract SME / First Responder or Local Authority Reports to Public Protection Branch Director Forms / Tools 201 Incident Brief Public Information ing Form, Incident Action Plan, 214a Individual Activity L n Scripts .og, Role Responsibilities The Rover and Evacuat • Coordinating and directing the activities of personnel within the Rover and Evacuation Group. and provide public safe • Assisting those who need evacuation assistance.
 Difficult terrain and large areas may require the Rover and Evacuation Group to utilize helicopters or drones to locate members of the public in controlled areas.
 If necessary, they will provide assistance with evacuation.
 Locating, evacuating and accounting for personnel in controlled areas is a vital task to ensure public safety.
 Therefore, information needs to be accurately recorded and passed frequently to the Public Protection Branch Director.
 Clearing locations where telephone contact cannot be made.
 Locating and notifying transients and seasonal/casual area users of the emergency and appropriate actions.
 Monitoring activity within the EPZ.
 Posting notices on empty vehicles or buildings notifying occupants of an evacuation in progress.
 Providing regular updates to the Public Protection Branch Director on the status of personnel within the EPZ.
-See complete Role Guide for further details.
+Digital vers See complete Role Guide for further details.
 Digital version is available at The Pipeline .
 Hard copies are available in the ICP.